Wu wei: Early scholarship

 The contemplative Daoism of the Zhuangzi portrays wu wei as a source of serenity, rather than something to help people gain political power.
-Creel takes the Zhuangzi's idea of wu wei as rooted in its transcendental idea of the Dao, which views life and death as an "indissoluble unity."
+Creel takes the Zhuangzi's idea of wu wei as rooted in its transcendental idea of the Dao, which views life and death as an "indissoluble unity".
 As such, the ideal of the Zhuangzi is the sage who avoids worldly affairs.
 Whether seeking gain or fame, the Zhuangzi regards "small" and "superior" men largely the same, inasmuch as they abandon the "normal feelings of men" and "proper human course" in favor of "strange and unnatural endeavors".

-Traditionally said to have been influenced by Laozi, Creel instead suggested that Daoists might have adopted the second idea of wu wei from Shen Buhai (400 BCE – c.
+Although the second idea of wuwei is traditionally said to have been influenced by Laozi, Creel suggests that Daoists might have adopted it from Shen Buhai (400 BCE – c.
 337 BCE) as they became interested in rulers' use of power.

-While it would be difficult to say in fact whether either Shen Buhai or the Tao te Ching influenced each other, Shen Buhai and the Han Feizi are more evidently a major influence for the Huainanzi's idea of wu wei in the Han dynasty, in the sense of delegating responsibilities to subordinates.
+While it would be difficult to say in fact whether either Shen Buhai or the Tao te Ching influenced each other, Shen Buhai and the Han Feizi are more evidently a major influence on the Huainanzi's idea of wuwei in the Han dynasty, in the sense of delegating responsibilities to subordinates.
 Called "rule by non-activity" and strongly advocated by the Han Feizi, during the Han dynasty until the reign of Han Wudi, rulers confined their activity "chiefly to the appointment and dismissal of his high officials".
 This "conception of the ruler's role as a supreme arbiter, who keeps the essential power firmly in his grasp" while leaving details to ministers, has a "deep influence on the theory and practice of Chinese monarchy", playing a "crucial role in the promotion of the autocratic tradition of the Chinese polity", ensuring the ruler's power and the stability of the polity.